3 Phases for retraining overhead movement

 OKC exercises of the upper extremity require appropriate rotator cuff stabilization to prevent excessive translation of the humeral head, something closed kinetic chain exercises, on the other hand, help limit.
 And before you jump the gun and decide to strengthen the rotator cuff using external rotation exercises, note that intervention to normalize scapular movement should precede attempting to load the rotator cuff.

-Holding the arm elevated in front, to the side or overhead in standing is more difficult, especially with load, and should generally be used at the tail end of Phase 1.
+Holding the arm elevated in front, to the side or overhead in standing is more difficult, especially with a load, and should generally be used at the tail end of Phase 1.

 Here are 2 exercises I find have proved the be very effective in this stage: